Guide to Commute Alternatives

 Here is everything you ever wanted to know about commuting and transportation alternatives, but did not know who to ask.

 With a little experimentation, Bay Area commuters like you can customize an inexpensive and enjoyable way to get to work.
 Try linking different methods of travel and varying the way you commute during the week.
-Commuting even a few days a week can save you a lot of time, money, and stress.
+Use commute alternatives even a few days a week can save you a lot of time, money, and stress.

 For Bay Area commuters, bicycling to work can be a great alternative to driving.
 It is less expensive while providing added health-benefits.
 To get started: